-Lamb Seekh Kebab (Indian Restaurant Style)
+Lamb Seekh Kebab (Indian Takeaway Style)

 Lamb seekh kebab served on top of plain chapati with pink pakora sauce on the side.